 Valpo Application Requirements and Deadlines

-Students will apply through Valpo first and once accepted here, students will be directed to complete the College Year in Athens application.
-See other requirements in the Fact Sheet above.
-The deadline to apply for the Spring of 2018 is October 1st.
-Applications will be reviewed by the Office of International Programs study abroad staff after the deadline has passed.
+The deadline to apply for the Spring 2018 Semester will be October 1st.
+After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.